abesford/seizzmic-site-0c00b/src/pages/index.md

         image: images/feature2.png
         image_alt: App users welcoming a new member
         content: >-
-          We understand your challenges

-          Working with all kinds of ambitious organisation
+          We collaborate with all kinds of ambitious organisations.

-          bring people together - build collective energy around vision.
-We understand the technology but it's the people who make the change happen
+          We have a deep understanding of the technology, but it's the people who make the change happen.
+We can understand your challenges and bring your teams together - to build collective energy around a digital vision.

-          small / medium / large etc. help them plot a course

-          Make you stronger to deal with today's challenges

-          BUilding new skills and capabilities, implementing an architecture to accelerate move to the cloud, revising the sourcing strategy
+          We'll help you plot a course and make your organisation stronger to deal with today's challenges.
+That could include building new skills and capabilities, implementing an architecture to accelerate your move to the cloud, or revising your sourcing strategy.
         actions:
           - label: Where we work
             url: /where-we-work